 A number of Frequently Asked Questions (FAQs) are listed below.
 If you have a specific question that is not addressed, please email email@example.com.

-If you did not receive an email from Instructure, please visit https://ussailing.instructure.com/ and create a username and password.
+If you did not receive an email from FirstTack.org, please visit https://www.firsttack.org/users/sign_in and click forgot password to access your account.

 All candidates must complete Teaching and Coaching Fundamentals Online (TCFO) prior to beginning the online section of Level 1.

-If you would prefer print versions of the materials, a printed version of the Level 1 course materials is available for $50 and can be purchased as part of a new course registration process.
+If you would prefer print versions of the materials, a printed version of the Level 1 course materials is available for $50 and can be purchased during registration.

-The online section of the Small boat Level 1 course extends over 10 days.
-During that time, Instructor Candidates have a number of video modules that they'll need to complete as well as several tests and live presentations that they'll need to attend, and present.
+The online section of the Small boat Level 1 course will take about 6 hours to complete.
+During that time, Instructor Candidates have a number of video modules that they'll need to complete as well as chapter comprehension checks and two multiple choice tests.

-The structure of the online section provides Instructor Candidates with flexibility.
-The modules can be completed by the Instructor Candidate at any time during the designated day.
-The presentations will be scheduled by the Instructor Trainer on the weekend.
+The structure of the online section provides Instructor Candidates with flexibility as the modules can be completed by the Instructor Candidate at any time.

 Because the Level 1 course includes evaluation of sailing skills, powerboat handling skills and on-water class management, it cannot be done only in an online environment.